 With this major overhaul in the works, Woodstock is now looking for new businesses and services that can flourish in these renovated spaces and create a lasting contribution to the community and the Woodstock Historic District.
 Ideal candidates will make the Old Courthouse and Sheriff’s House regional destinations and revenue generators while remaining welcoming spaces for all in the community.

 Once completed, the two buildings will share a new lobby and elevator making all floors handicapped accessible.
 This design will also produce a natural flow between the two buildings that will provide the option for them to function together or separately.
 By contracting with the city now, tenants will have the opportunity to work with the project architect through the design phase of the renovation.
-In doing so, they can help assure that their space will be tailored to meet their needs when renovations are completed and the building opens in late 2021/early 2022.
+In doing so, they can help assure that their space will be tailored to meet their needs when renovations are completed and the building opens in 2022.

 The Courthouse Complex is located at 101 North Johnson Street in Woodstock, Illinois